 The spotted tabby has broken stripes that resemble spots.
 The spots can be of various sizes, and certain breeds are much more likely to have this type of pattern.
 The breeds most prone to the spotted tabby coat include the Arabian and Egyptian Mau, Bengal, Maine Coon, and the Serengeti.

 11. Classic Tabby

 The classic tabby looks marbled or blotched.
 The cats usually have swirls on their side with three thin stripes down the back.
 There is often a butterfly pattern on the shoulders as well.

 12. Mackerel Tabby

 The Mackerel, or fishbone tabby, features vertical stripes on the sides.
-The pattern can feature unbroken or broken stripes that can resemble bars or spots.
+The pattern can feature unbroken or broken stripes resembling bars or spots.
 You can often see the telltale M on their forehead that defines this common pattern.
-The Mackerel tabby pattern is the most common type of tabby and is one of the most commonly seen except for Van.
+The Mackerel tabby pattern is the most common type and is one of the most commonly seen except for Van.

 Van is a bi-color pattern that features a mostly white cat with some color on the tail and top of the head.
 There can also be areas of color about the body, and secondary colors like brown and cream may also be visible.
 Van is the most common pattern and color scheme.

 The Color Genes

 Let’s discuss the genes responsible for the colors of your kitten.

 The eumelanin pigment is affected by the primary gene for coat color B/b/b1 in all cats.
 The dominant allele B is responsible for the black color, while the recessive allele b creates a chocolate brown.
 The other recessive gene, b1, creates a cinnamon color.
 The intensity of each color depends on other genes, as do the patterns and makings.